food stamps

 Eligibility

-Individuals who work for low wages, are unemployed or work part-time, receive public assistance, are elderly or disabled and have a small income, or are homeless may be eligible for food stamps.
+Individuals who work for low wages, are unemployed or work part-time, are elderly or disabled and have a small income, or are homeless, may be eligible for SNAP.
 Eligibility for the program depends on income, whether dependents are in the household, and the amount of working hours by applicants.
 The main requirements for SNAP include: having a household income at or below 130% of the federal poverty line; monthly income, after deducting recognized costs like housing, must be below the poverty line; and have assets below $2,500 in value.
 These limits are higher for households with elderly or disabled members.
 Adults can typically receive three months of SNAP benefits unemployed, but adults can continue to receive SNAP benefits when working at least 20 hours a week and remaining below income requirements.
 However, these requirements will differ depending on the state, as they have authority to change these requirements, and in times of economic hardship, such as COVID-19.

 Calculating Benefits

-• First, before getting net income, deductions are subtracted from gross income; this includes a standard deduction based on household size and for expenses like medical costs.
+- First, before getting net income, deductions are subtracted from gross income; this includes a standard deduction based on household size and for expenses like medical costs.

-• Second, one must see if further deductions apply such as for child support or costs for dependents.
+- Second, one must see if further deductions apply such as for child support or costs for dependents.

 The amounts will differ based upon where you are in the United States.
 States differ greatly on how they use their discretion in allocating SNAP benefits.
 Furthermore, the maximum allotments are completely different in certain states and in territories such as Alaska, Hawaii, Guam, and the U.S. Virgin Islands.
 People living in Puerto Rico, the Northern Mariana Islands, and American Samoa are not eligible for SNAP benefits as they receive benefits through the Nutrition Assistance Block Grants Program.

-The Food Stamp program is not the only government aided food program, but it is the most significant.
+The SNAP program is not the only government aided food program, but it is the most significant.
 Other programs include the Child and Adult Care Food Program (CACFP) that provides federal grants of money and food to nonprofit elementary and secondary schools and to child-care institutions so that they can serve milk, well-balanced meals, and snacks to children.
 Its aim is to provide good nutrition to the country's young populace.
-In addition, the Special Supplemental Food Program For Women, Infants and Children (WIC) provides food for pregnant and nursing women, as well as infants and children under five years old.
+In addition, the Special Supplemental Nutrition Program For Women, Infants and Children (WIC) provides food for pregnant and nursing women, as well as infants and children under five years old.

-[Last updated in December of 2022 by the Wex Definitions Team]
+[Last reviewed in November of 2025 by the Wex Definitions Team]